folio-org/folio-install/runbooks/single-server/README.md

 At the step to edit the okapi.conf file, there some additional notes:

 * Use the "Private IPv4 address" for "`host`" and "`postgres_host`" and in the "`okapiurl`".

+At the step to Configure Stripes, edit the platform's "`stripes.config.js`" file:

+* Modify the "okapi url" to use the "Public IPv4 DNS" name.
+* Modify the "tenant" and "branding".

 At the step which posts the Okapi environment variables: